 Asking for feedback is simple, but not easy.
 All of us crave to know how we measure up in this crowded world.
 Asking for patient reviews requires humility as well as an understanding of their importance.
 Knowing how to get patient reviews is critical for improving a clinician’s rating and care.

-A few clinicians may think of asking for patient reviews as a necessary evil.
+A few clinicians and healthcare workers like podiatrist and dentist may think of asking for patient reviews as a necessary evil.
 Some may lump it in with value based care and Electronic Medical Records as the “dark side” of medicine.
 Medical practices are not hotels after all, right?
 Per Doc Vader, the rating should always be 100% positive!

 But that’s not reality.
 Patients believe that their experience with their healthcare providers should be evaluated like a restaurant on Yelp or a purchase on Amazon.
 No stars or reviews = bad.
 And while giving patients free lattes in the waiting room might help, the best way to get patient reviews is to ask for them while the patient is in the office.